We developed and tested our thermometers for maximum accuracy around typical human body temperatures ranges:

 If you notice or suspect inaccurate readings from your Smart Ear, follow these steps to fix the issue:

-- Ensure the ear is clear of excessive earwax and debris.
-Do not use a cotton swab as this can damage the ear.
+- Ensure your ear is clear of excessive earwax and debris.
+Do not use a cotton swab as this can damage your ear.
 For tips on how to best clean the ear safely, please follow this guide from the Mayo Clinic.

 - Make sure the tip of the Smart Ear thermometer is clean.
 First, remove the cap.
 Using a cotton swab with alcohol, gently circle it around the inner sensor area at the tip of the Smart Ear.
 Be sure to clean the inner flat surface of the sensor - not just the rim (see picture below).